Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 After all, the program should also know where to find these important folders and files; therefore, their current locations are specified in the Tools, Settings, Files dialog.

 Whenever you have that dialog open on screen you can simply jot down the full paths and names, close WordPerfect, and then navigate to them with Windows Explorer or similar file manager.

 You can also change them.
-For example, on a Windows 7 computer, I created a folder under the main (My)Documents folder to hold my own default template and my custom templates so that they will be backed up along with my other (.WPD) documents in the ..\Documents tree: C:\Users\Barry\Documents\WPTemplates.
+For example, on my Windows 7 and Windows 10 computers I created a folder under the main (My)Documents folder to hold my own default template and my custom templates so that they will be backed up along with my other (.WPD) documents in the ..\Documents tree: C:\Users\Barry\Documents\WPTemplates.
 See here for more on how to do this.

 Tip (while using WordPerfect):